buceleasebastian/Data_Streaming_tse/README.md

 - This statistics are updated everytime the CSV changes.
 In other words, this stats are constantly "listening" any change in the CSV.

 The online statistics to be computed are the following:
+- Mean
+- RSI
+- Low and High Bollinger bands of the stock
+- Exponential Moving Average of the stock

 ```
 class Mean :